SFDO-Tooling/MetaDeploy/docs/running_docker.rst

 SFDX_CLIENT_SECRET:
     Consumer secret of the connected app.

+DEVHUB_USERNAME:
+    The username associated with your Dev Hub.
+If you have the Salesforce CLI setup it should be the username with the ``(D)`` next to it when running ``sfdx force:org:list``.

 DOCKER_SFDX_HUB_KEY:
     This represents the private key (with newlines encoded as ``\n`` for Docker) corresponding to a certificate that was uploaded to the "Use digital signatures" setting of the Salesforce connected app.
 Only required if you enable scratch orgs for a plan.